 Doctor monitors the condition of the pregnant woman

-Baby born safe and healthy
+The baby was born safe and healthy.

 On the evening of June 22, Ms. D. gave birth to a healthy baby girl to the joy of all the doctors and her family.

-Currently, Ms. D. is receiving intensive postnatal treatment at the Cardiology Department, while the baby is being cared for at the Neonatal Pathology Department and will be discharged in the next few days.
+Currently, Ms. D. is receiving intensive post-natal treatment at the Cardiology Department, while the baby is being cared for at the Neonatal Pathology Department and will be discharged in the next few days.

 Source link